EMarc2023/zero-shot-rag-llm/README.md

 - **Frontend UI**: Development of a React.js-based frontend to provide a user-friendly interface, enabling easy interaction with the system and visualisation of retrieved documents and generated summaries.
 This will complete the full-stack experience, from backend API to frontend deployment.

 ## Access & Execution
 ### Dockerisation
 The project is fully containerised.
-To run the application, simply clone the repository.
+To run the application, simply clone the repository and follow the following steps:

 #### Running the FastAPI app:
 ```bash